AndresEGH/Cooperative-driving-assistance-system-for-lane-change/Collision situations/Readme.md

 # Introduction

-In this folder, you can find the dataset used for each confusion matrix used in chapter 5.
+In this folder, you can find the dataset used for each confusion matrix in chapter 5.